Tips Bulletin

 When planting in containers, find a pot at least eight inches in diameter for each plant.
 You might have to transplant them into larger containers as they grow.

 Drill in several drainage holes to allow the dirt to fully dry out between watering sessions.
-Once the basic care requirements are completed, your herbs will start providing you with flavorful greens to use as a garnish or to enhance the flavoring of your food.
+Once the basic care requirements are completed, your herbs will start providing you with flavorful greens to use as a garnish or enhance your food’s flavoring.

 How Long do Herbs Take to Grow?